koii-network/docs/quickstart/hello-world/introduction.md

 A task is a piece of code that you want to run on someone else's computer.

-To prepare your project as a task, you'll need an object that looks like this:
+To prepare your project as a task, we'll build two main components, a task program and a meta data file.

+In pseudocode, a task is a data object like this:

 ```js
 Task : {